renzosunico/django-for-heroku/README.md

 git init
 ```

-* Set the origin your local git with the newly created  remote repository.
+* Set the origin of your local git with the newly created remote repository.

 ```sh
 git remote add origin https://github.com/<YOUR-GIT-REPOSITORY>